Our Research

 2018

-AHRQ funding grant awarded for “CancelRx: A Health IT Tool to Decrease Medication Discrepancies in the Outpatient Setting”
+AHRQ grant awarded for “CancelRx: A Health IT Tool to Decrease Medication Discrepancies in the Outpatient Setting”

 2019